sionpixley/PolyNode/README.md

 # PolyNode

-PolyNode is a CLI tool that helps install and switch between multiple versions of Bun, Deno, and/or Node.js on the same device.
+PolyNode is a CLI tool that helps install and manage multiple versions of Node.js on the same device.
+Primarily made as a side-project to help me learn Go.

 ## Supported operating systems and CPU architectures